St Matthew Passion

 St Matthew Passion – Johann Sebastian Bach / Felix Mendelssohn-Bartholdy

-Oratorio in two parts, in German, with Hungarian, English, and German subtitles
+Semi-staged oratorio in two parts, in German, with Hungarian, English, and German surtitles.

 The Saint Matthew Passion is Bach's greatest work, one which constitutes an unsurpassable pinnacle not only of Protestant church music, but in the universal history of music.
 Forgotten after Bach's death, the work was played in Berlin on 11 March 1829, a century after its original performance, with Felix Mendelssohn-Bartholdy conducting.
 The composer and conductor adapted the work to Romantic tastes in music performance, shortened it by a third, and employed an enormous (158-person) chorus and an orchestra scaled to match it.
 The resounding success resulted in a repeat performance on March 21, Bach's birthday, which became a significant social event: present were both the court and the crème de la crème of the contemporary German intelligentsia.
 This launched the Bach renaissance, and in a wider sense, the general practice of resurrecting earlier music.